-You do need to have good fertile soil to succeed, as well as a sheltered site away from strong winds.
-Japanese acers do tolerate some lime, but they don’t grow on chalk or in very dry shade.
+As for soil preference, Japanese acers do tolerate some lime, but they don’t grow on chalk or in very dry shade.
 If these are your conditions opt for a container-grown plant and ask your nurseryman for suitable suggestions because growth habit varies according to type.

-- Plant in clement conditions, either in spring or autumn.
+Plant your acer in clement conditions, either in spring or autumn.